 Later, the sun will become a planetary nebula.
 As its substance drifts away, it will lose mass and this will push planets out of their orbits.

-The materials falling into the white dwarfs have allowed the team led by Boris Gänsicke, and astrophysicist at the University of Warwick, to analyze the dusty halo.
+The materials falling into the white dwarfs have allowed the team led by Boris Gänsicke, an astrophysicist at the University of Warwick, to analyze the dusty halo.
 The results suggest that any planets surviving the red giant phase will eventually crash into themselves, forming asteroid-like chunks.

-The cloud near PG0843+516 revealed a large amount of nickel, iron, sulfur and other elements found in abundance in Earth’s core, implying that the accretion of such elements came from a terrestrial exoplanet.
+The cloud near PG0843+516 revealed a large amount of nickel, iron, sulfur, and other elements found in abundance in Earth’s core, implying that the accretion of such elements came from a terrestrial exoplanet.

 Reference: “The chemical diversity of exo-terrestrial planetary debris around white dwarfs” by B. T. Gänsicke, D. Koester, J. Farihi, J. Girven, S. G. Parsons and E. Breedt, 5 July 2012, Monthly Notices of the Royal Astronomical Society.